Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

     * This improves the automatic Identification process by limiting the guess to only creatures that might be in your desired location and type of creature (e.g. Insecta or more broadly like Arthropoda)

 These two files don't have to be organized in any special way, but we keep [examples of these files in the AI folder of the github repo](https://github.com/Digital-Naturalism-Laboratories/Mothbox/tree/main/AI)
+You can also organize them into each Deployment if you want like we show above.
 {: .important-title }
 > Please Organize Your Data like this!
 >